ogenyialice120/soroban-upgrade-manager/README.md

 ## 🤝 Contributing

 We welcome contributions!
-This project participates
+This project welcomes contributions from the community..

 See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.